Work With Us

-Mandy is a member of Leadership Tennessee and Young Leaders Council and serves on the boards of the Civic Design Center and Governmental Research Association.
+Mandy is a member of Leadership Tennessee and Young Leaders Council and serves on the boards of the Civic Design Center, Governmental Research Association, and the Friends of Shelby Park.
 She is an adjunct professor of public policy at Vanderbilt University’s Peabody College and Lipscomb University’s College of Leadership and Public Service.
 In 2022, the Nashville Business Journal recognized her as one of the region’s Women of Influence.
 Mandy holds a master’s degree in public policy from Georgetown University and a bachelor’s degree in political science from Lipscomb University.

 Mandy maintains strong ties to her local community through volunteer activities and her creative endeavors.
 She now calls East Nashville home.